 Can't attend live?
 Each class will be recorded and made available for all registrants.

 James R. Newell, PhD

-James Newell is an educator, counselor, personal coach, professional musician, and the director of the Depth Psychology Alliance.
+James Newell is the director of the Depth Psychology Alliance, as well as an educator, counselor, personal coach, and professional musician.
 James earned his master’s degree in Pastoral Counseling and Theology from Vanderbilt University Divinity School, with a focus on Jungian psychology.
 He earned his doctorate in History of Religions from the Vanderbilt University Graduate School of Religion.
-James teaches online courses in world religions for Central Michigan University, Excelsior College, Young Harris College, and other schools.
+James teaches online courses in world religions for Central Michigan University, Excelsior College, and Young Harris College.
 For the past several years he has been developing a certification program in depth psychology offered through the Depth Psychology Alliance.

 Pricing (early sign-up is by October 16, 2019):